-A comparison has been drawn between the Conservative administration running the Royal Borough and a Shakespearean tragedy by a councillor who has quit the party to become an independent.
+The Conservative administration running the Royal Borough has been compared to a Shakespearean tragedy by a councillor who has quit the party to become an independent.

-In an email sent to the Advertiser at the weekend, Cllr Hollingsworth wrote: “I have not only watched with growing horror the actions and pronouncements from our local leadership but I have become increasingly embarrassed to be associated with the cabal, though I am but a humble backbencher.”
+In an email to the Advertiser at the weekend he said: “I have not only watched with growing horror the actions and pronouncements from our local leadership, but I have become increasingly embarrassed to be associated with the cabal, though I am but a humble backbencher.”

 In response he resigned from the association, meaning he could no longer serve as a Tory councillor.

-Cllr Hollingsworth sent an email to the Conservative Group on Tuesday, explaining his reasons to his fellow councillors.
+He sent an email to the Conservative group on Tuesday, June 13, explaining his reasons to his fellow councillors.

-"To have regularly watched good and true Conservatives of long-standing and faithful service being traduced both at group meetings and beyond, has been a most unpleasant experience and, at the age of 75, I no longer have the stomach for the fight,” he said.
+"To have regularly watched good and true Conservatives of long standing and faithful service being traduced both at Group meetings and beyond, has been a most unpleasant experience and at the age of 75, I no longer have the stomach for the fight."

-Last month the Advertiser reported Cllr Geoff Hill (Con, Oldfield) had been sacked from his position in the cabinet due to a disagreement about the Borough Local Plan and Cllr Leo Walters (Con, Bray) was removed from a planning panel in January after raising concerns about the greenbelt percentage in the plan.
+Last month The Advertiser reported Cllr Geoff Hill (Con, Oldfield) had been sacked from his position in the cabinet due to a disagreement about the Borough Local Plan (BLP), and Cllr Leo Walters (Con, Bray) was removed from a planning panel in January after raising concerns about greenbelt percentage in the BLP.

-Speaking to the Advertiser this week, Cllr Hollingsworth said: “Once I was no longer a member I could speak freely.
-It was the catalyst that now gives me chance to say the things I want to about the ‘rotten state of Denmark’.
+Speaking to the Advertiser, he said: “Once I was no longer a member I could speak freely.
+It was the catalyst that now gives me chance to say the things I want to about the ‘rotten state of Denmark’.”

-“The real thing about the BLP is no proper consultation.
-We knew that would happen whenever we started; it was all over Christmas,” he said.
+“The real thing about the BLP is no proper consultation, we knew that would happen whenever we started, it was all over Christmas.

-“There’s too many holes in it, there’s no greenbelt review.
+“There’s too many holes in it, there’ no greenbelt review.

-When the Advertiser contacted council leader Cllr Simon Dudley for comment on Monday, he said: "Charles is a very affable character.
-I wish him all the best as an Independent.”
+When the Advertiser contacted council leader Simon Dudley for comment on Monday, June 12, he said: "Charles is a very affable character, I wish him all the best as an independent."

-Cllr Dudley declined to comment any further on Cllr Hollingsworth’s comments about his leadership.
+Cllr Dudley declined to comment any futher on Cllr Hollingsworth comments about his leadership.

-Cllr Hill, chairman of the Conservative Association, said he was 'deeply saddened' by the loss of a hard-working councillor and said the door is always open for him to return.
+Cllr Geoff Hill, chairman of the Conservative Association said he was 'deeply saddened' by the loss of a hard working councillor and said the door is always open for him to return.